Winter weather and City of Portland services

 Are you planning to visit your favorite City park or attend a class or activity at a community or arts center?
 Check Portland Parks & Recreation's Inclement Weather Policy and Closures or call 503-823-2533 for information.

-Protect plumbing, report water main breaks and other service impacts
+Plumbing protection, report water main breaks

 Cartoon of two Water Bureau employees turning off a water main in winter weather